 This controls whether overset connectivity is computed as the grid moves, or whether overset connectivity has been pre-computed for each grid position and is available to read in.
-Ignored if overset_flag = .false. and &rotor_data's overset_rotor = .false.
+Ignored if overset_flag = .false. and overset_rotor = .false. in the &rotor_data namelist.